Diabetes Control: Why It's Important

 Too much or not enough sugar in the bloodstream can lead to short-term problems that must be treated right away, like hypoglycemia, hyperglycemia, or diabetic ketoacidosis.

 Too much sugar in the bloodstream also can cause long-term damage to body tissues.
-For example, it can harm blood vessels that supply blood to vital organs, which can increase the risk of heart disease and stroke, kidney disease, vision problems, and nerve problems.
+For example, it can harm vital organs, which can increase the risk of heart disease and stroke, kidney disease, vision problems, and nerve problems.

 These problems don't usually affect kids or teens with diabetes who have had the disease for only a few years.
 But they can happen in adults with diabetes, particularly if they haven't managed or controlled their diabetes properly.